What is CABLE?

 Do I have to pay to read CABLE?

 CABLE was created to encourage greater analysis of international affairs in Scotland.
 We want as many people as possible to read our work.
 We therefore maintain open access to our website.
-It is not compulsory to pay to read CABLE.
-However, you should pay to read!
+It is not compulsory to support CABLE by paying.
+However, if you can please consider supporting CABLE by donating!